johnjohnpenafiel/NextGame/README.md

 ## API Integration

 NextGame fetches data from an external API to provide up-to-date information about games.
 Ensure that the API key is correctly configured in your environment variables for the app to work correctly.

-## Purpose

-**JackSpot** was created as the final project of my Flatiron School program, designed to showcase the technical skills and knowledge I gained throughout my journey.
-The project integrates full-stack development techniques, combining a modern frontend with React and Next.js, and a robust backend with Python, Flask, and SQLAlchemy.
-JackSpot aims to provide a social, user-friendly platform for discovering and sharing favorite locations, demonstrating the practical application of all the core technologies and concepts learned during my time at Flatiron.